ajgifford/keepwatching-doc/pages/manageAccount.md

 ### Account Management
 - Review account statistics periodically to understand viewing patterns
+- Explore enhanced statistics for deeper insights into viewing habits
+- Configure preferences to customize your experience
+- Verify your email to enable email preferences

 ### Data Management
 - Be cautious when deleting profiles as this removes all watch history
-- Use the "Set Active" feature to quickly switch between family members
+- Use the "Set Active" feature or navigation menu to quickly switch between family members
 - Consider creating separate profiles for different viewing contexts

 ## Troubleshooting